PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Detailed Description of ZAS

 \section{Detailed Description of ZAS}

 The Zero-FLOPs Axial Swapper (ZAS) is a lightweight spatial mixing operator designed to enrich long-range dependencies without adding computational burden.
 By selectively permuting a small subset of feature channels through block-wise transposition, ZAS introduces cross-region interactions that enhance the receptive field while keeping the temporal dimension untouched.
-Because the operation is purely an index reordering, it adds no learnable parameters and incurs zero FLOPs, making it ideal for efficiency-critical scenarios and stable gradient propagation.
+Because the operation is purely an index reordering, it adds no learnable parameters and incurs zero FLOPs.